ulrikls/aamexplorer/README.md

 References
 ----------
 Tsai, A. et. al. (2003).
-[A shape-based approach to the segmentation of medical imgery using level sets][Tsai03]. _IEEE Transactions on Medical Imaging, 22_(2), 137-154.
+[A shape-based approach to the segmentation of medical imagery using level sets][Tsai03]. _IEEE Transactions on Medical Imaging, 22_(2), 137-154.

 Hu, S. & Collins, D. L. (2007) [Joint level-set shape modeling and appearance modeling for brain structure segmentation][Hu07]. _NeuroImage, 36_(3), 672-683.